 - Second preference to students studying the discipline of history in general

-Students must be in good academic standing with an overall GPA of at least 3.0 and demonstrate financial need through established federal financial aid formulas.
+- Students must be in good academic standing with an overall GPA of at least 3.0, be U.S. citizens, and demonstrate financial need through established federal financial aid formulas.

 Study Abroad scholarships are offered by the History Department to History majors wishing to pursue educational programs outside of the United States.
 The Department will offer 2-3 awards of $400 each in the late Spring each year, for use during the summer or following academic year.
 Students must meet the following criteria:

 Submission of a brief (200-300 word) statement outlining the location, purpose, and timing of the proposed study abroad program.
 This statement should clarify whether the student has already been accepted or is still planning to apply.